 Aquatint

-Aquatint is an intaglio process in which the plate is covered with grains of rosin called an aquatint ground, which are then fused to the plate, generally by heating.
-The... -
+Aquatint is an intaglio process in which the plate is covered with grains of rosin called an aquatint ground, which are then fused to the plate, generally by heating. -

 Carborundum